dspace-group/dsV2Gshark/README.md

 - ISO 15118-20 is not fully supported yet
     - please let us know if you encounter incorrectly decoded packets
 - Linux
-    - no installer, please copy the files manually into your Wireshark installation or into your personal plugin directory (~/.local/lib/wireshark)
+    - No installer, see [Installation Notes](#installation-notes).
+Make sure you have read permissions for all files.
-    - filter buttons and color filters must be added manually
+    - Filter buttons and color filters must be added manually
     - I/O graph must be configured manually

 ## Support